ucbugg/learn.ucbugg/ucbugg/chapters/advanced-rigging.md

 Now remember to control the joint at the same time, we also need to orient constraint the joint to the controller.
 So let's do that!

 * IMPORTANT: Bring your controller back to it's default position.
-If you remembered to Freeze Transform it, this is simple
+If you remembered to Freeze Transform it, this is simple as putting all your controllers attributes in the channel box to 0.
 * Select your controller. *LFootCtrl*
 * Select your joint. *LAnkleJnt*
 * Use **Constraints->Orient** (Make sure maintain offset is checked in the option box!